 Steady-state clearance: 8.2 mL/hour

 Use: Labeled Indications

-Non-small cell lung cancer, unresectable: Treatment of unresectable stage III non-small cell lung cancer which has not progressed following concurrent platinum-based chemotherapy and radiation therapy.
+Non-small cell lung cancer, unresectable: Treatment of unresectable stage III non-small cell lung cancer in adults whose disease has not progressed following concurrent platinum-based chemotherapy and radiation therapy.

-Canadian labeling: Additional contraindications (not in the US labeling): Hypersensitivity to durvalumab or any component of the formulation.
+Canadian labeling: Hypersensitivity to durvalumab or any component of the formulation.